 29+ Beginner or Developing Golfer

 A golfer playing off 15 might not think they're particularly good, but compared to the wider golfing population they're usually capable of hitting some excellent shots and putting together respectable scores.
+If you are not sure how the numbers are worked out in the first place, I have explained that in my guide to golf handicaps in New Zealand.

+Scores tell a similar story.
 While every course is different, these ranges provide a useful benchmark:

 Score (18 Holes) Standard